Pranav371/Mask_R-CNN/README.md

    - Switch between the processed and original views
    - See a summary of detected objects (for images)
    - Download the processed image (for images)
+   - Access the Annotation Editor to modify or export annotations
    - Process another file
+5. Annotation Editor functionality:
+   - When viewing an image result, click the "Edit Annotations" button
+   - Use the provided tools to modify existing annotations or add new ones
+   - Export annotations in your preferred format (COCO JSON, Pascal VOC, or YOLO)
+   - Download the exported annotations for use in other ML projects

 ## Model Information